U.S. unions lodge first Mexico labor grievance under new NAFTA

 By Daina Beth Solomon

-MEXICO CITY, May 10 (Reuters) - The AFL-CIO, the biggest U.S. labor federation, on Monday will file the first petition for the U.S. government to bring a labor complaint against Mexico under the trade deal that replaced the North American Free Trade Agreement, the union said.
+MEXICO CITY, May 10 (Reuters) - The AFL-CIO, the biggest U.S. labor federation, on Monday filed the first petition for the U.S. government to bring a labor complaint against Mexico under the trade deal that replaced the North American Free Trade Agreement, the union said.

 The AFL-CIO's petition, which it shared with Reuters, states that workers at the auto parts plant Tridonex in Matamoros, a Mexican city on the border with Texas, were denied independent union representation in violation of the United States-Mexico-Canada Agreement (USMCA) that replaced NAFTA last year.